aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/04-ec2-ebs-cloudWatch-cli-efs/ebs.md

   - create an image
   - choose HVM virtualization
     - paravitual (PV)
-    - HVM supports more EC2 types
+    - HVM supports more EC2 types (recommanded)
   - click AMIs
   - Copy AMIs
     - can copy one image to another region
 - default additional volumnes will not be removed
+  - it seems that this is configurable
 - snapshots are on S3
 - snapshots are point to time copies of volumes
 - snapshots are incremental